-- Control access to toilets.
-Patients should request access so that environmental cleaning (including handles) can be performed after each use - Signage should be placed to notify persons to close the toilet lid when flushing to reduce risk - Ideally, provide paper towels for hand drying - Waste bins should be provided lined with foot-operated or automated opening - When not in use, the toilet door should always be kept closed - Signage should be placed to promote good hand hygiene

-Use signage to support social distancing, good hand hygiene and good infection prevention and control practice throughout the service (including clinical and nonclinical areas, toilet facilities and entry and exit points).
+- Control patient and staff access to toilets (e.g. patients should request access) so that environmental cleaning (including handles) can be performed after each use - Signage should be placed to notify persons to close the toilet lid when flushing to reduce risk - Ideally, provide paper towels for hand drying - Waste bins should be provided lined with foot-operated or automated opening - When not in use, the toilet door should always be kept closed - Signage should be placed to promote good hand hygiene - Use signage to support social distancing, good hand hygiene and good infection prevention and control practice throughout the service (including clinical and nonclinical areas, toilet facilities, entry and exit points, and 'staff-only' areas').